-Non-trading financial assets at fair value through profit or loss ("FVPL") include secured financing transactions such as securities purchased under agreements to resell.
+Non-trading financial assets at FVPL include secured financing transactions such as securities purchased under agreements to resell.

-Non-trading financial assets at FVPL are principally financial assets where the Company makes decisions based upon the assets' fair values and are generally recognised on settlement date at fair value (see note 3(d) below), since they are neither regular way nor are they derivatives.
+Non-trading financial assets at FVPL are principally financial assets where the Company makes decisions based upon the assets' fair values.
+These assets are generally recognised on settlement date at fair value (see note 3(d) below), since they are neither regular way nor are they derivatives.
 From the date the terms are agreed (trade date), until the financial asset is funded (settlement date), the Company recognises any unrealised fair value changes in the financial asset as non-trading financial assets at FVPL.
 On settlement date, the fair value of consideration given is recognised as a non-trading financial asset at FVPL.